Illustrated Glossary of Essential Chicken Terms

 DEPOPULATE: to destroy/euthanize/kill a flock of chickens to stop the spread of disease.

 DIATOMACEOUS EARTH: aka, DE.
 Food grade diatomaceous earth is a fossilized mineral dust with microscopic, razor-sharp edges that acts as a mechanical insecticide, slicing into insects’ bodies, dehydrating them to death.
 Regular exposure to diatomaceous earth is a health hazard to chickens since, when inhaled, its crystalline silica particles adhere to and scar their lung tissue.
 Diatomaceous earth loses its effectiveness when wet, therefore cannot de-worm chickens, ie: DE cannot eliminate a worm overload from the digestive tract of a chicken mechanically.
-While there are trace minerals in DE, there are other, much safer, natural sources of trace minerals for chickens to consume without the respiratory health risk DE poses.
+While there are trace minerals in DE, there are other, much safer, natural sources of trace minerals for chickens to consume without the respiratory health risk DE poses to chickens and humans.

 DROPPINGS: chicken poop, which consists primarily of solid digestive waste, water and liquid waste.
 There is a wide range of normal-looking chicken poop.